 "Your uncle Ron is here and I don't want to be alone with him.
-He will prattle on about coming to that damn church and I need you to help distract things."
+I need you to help distract things."

-We crossed the driveway to where my uncle was leaning against his blue Chevy Impala looking towards the crabapple trees loaded with ripe apples.
-He looked like a salesman with shoes, blazer and matching car.
+We crossed the driveway to where my uncle was leaning against his blue Chevy Impala looking towards the crabapple trees heavy with fruit.
+Smiling wide, he looked like a salesman.